+Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
+Random windows were opened and closed where possible.
+Doors and windows were not forced open.
+Windows to the property are of double glazed timber sash and case design.
+The external doors are of solid timber.
 External decorations Visually inspected.
-External timbers have a stained finish.
+External elements have a paint finish .
 Conservatories/porches Visually inspected.
 None.
 Communal areas Circulation areas visually inspected.
 None.
-Garages and permanent Visually inspected. outbuildings A large detached garage/outbuilding is provided.
-This extends to 5.3m x 16.8m externally or thereby and includes a large vehicle garage, workshop and smaller stores to the rear.
-This is of blockwork construction under a pitched roof clad with concrete tiles.
+Garages and permanent outbuildings Visually inspected.
+5 Located to the rear of the property is a garage and store of stone construction under a pitched roof clad with slates.
+An open area also houses the oil storage tank.
+Within the garden area is a smaller shed, again of similar construction.
 Outside areas and boundaries Visually inspected.
-Areas of garden ground are provided around the property which are generally sloping and bounded by way of walls or timber fencing.
-A driveway loops around the dwelling.
+Extensive areas of garden ground are provided around the property which extend to 4.7 acres or thereby.
+The land is sloping and includes a traditional walled garden to the rear, with the boundary to the left being formed by a stream which is at a lower level.
 Ceilings Visually inspected from floor level.
-Assumed to be of lath and plaster or plasterboard with those to the utility room being of timber lining board.
+Of lath and plaster, plasterboard or timber lining board.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Of timber frame or solid construction which have a lath and plaster or plasterboard finish over.
-Some walls have a tiled finish.
+Of timber frame or stone construction with a lath and plaster, plasterboard or timber lining board over.
 Floors including sub-floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub-floor area may be taken if the Surveyor deems it safe and reasonable to do so and subject to a minimum clearance of 1m between the floor joists and the solum as determined from the access hatch.
-Flooring to the property is of suspended timber or solid concrete construction.
-No access was available to inspect any sub-floor areas.
+Flooring at ground floor level is of suspended timber or solid concrete with those to the upper floor again of suspended timber.
+No access was available to inspect any sub floor areas.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery finishes throughout the property would appear original to the time of construction and comprise Pitch Pine facings, doors and stairs.
-The kitchen is provided with modern floor and wall mounted units.
-Chimney breasts and Visually inspected.
-No testing of the flues or fittings was carried out. fireplaces Two open fireplaces are provided.
-These are located within the lounge and dining room.
+The internal joinery finishes are generally consistent with the style and age of the property.
+The kitchen is provided with floor and wall mounted units.
+Chimney breasts and fireplaces Visually inspected.
+No testing of the flues or fittings was carried out. cpiacco Open fireplaces are provided to the living room and dining room to the ground floor with a further fireplace to the family room wherein a stove is connected directly to the flue.
+A number of bedrooms also have open fireplaces.
+We are advised that these are not in use.
 Internal decorations Visually inspected.
-Internal decoration predominantly comprises of a paint finish to walls and ceilings with a paint or varnish finish to joinery elements.
-Cellars Visually inspected where there was safe and purpose-built access.
-None.
+Internal decoration comprises a paint or wallpaper finish to walls and ceilings with a paint finish to joinery elements.